 Nutty, aromatic, yummy senaga pappu laddu is a 3 ingredient, gluten free, no bake easy Indian dessert!
-It is also one of the offerings to the deity during Bathukamma festivities.
+It is also one of the preparations during Bathukamma festivities.

 Laddu is one of the most popular Indian sweet.
-Preparation of laddu depends on the ingredients used.
+Preparation of laddu/ladoo depends on the ingredients used.
 Chana dal is senaga pappu in Telugu, also known as Bengal gram and is one of the most commonly used pulse in Indian cooking.
 It looks similar to split yellow peas but from a different family.

-To prepare chana dal laddu, roast chana dal until light brown, cool, grind to a powder.
-Mix the powder (flour) with granulated sugar & cardamom powder, ghee and shape into round spheres.
+To prepare chana dal laddu, roast dal until light brown, cool, grind to a powder.
+Mix the powder (flour) with granulated sugar or powdered sugar & cardamom powder, ghee and shape into round spheres.
 That's it!
 Isn't it an easy peasy recipe!!

-An alternative to chana dal laddu is besan laddu.
-Besan is gram flour (chana or black chickpeas flour) and using besan eliminates grinding cahana dal.
+An alternative to senaga pappu laddu is besan laddu.
+Besan is gram flour (chana or black chickpeas flour) and using besan eliminates grinding the dal.
 Just roast flour in ghee, mix with sugar and then shape into laddu.

 What is Bathukamma?

-Women in Telangana celebrate Bathukamma for nine days starting from Bhadrapada amavasya to ashtami, which usually falls in late September or early October.
+Women in Telangana, India celebrate Bathukamma for nine days starting from Bhadrapada amavasya to ashtami, which usually falls in late September or early October.
 Last day of Bathukamma is Saddula Bathukamma and celebrations are on a large scale with at least 3 to 9 varieties of prasadam.
-Senaga pappu laddu mixture (you need not shape it into a laadu) is one of them and check the festive Bathukamma thali for more bathukamma recipes and information about the festival.
+Senaga pappu laddu mixture (you need not shape it into a laadu) is one of them.
+Check the Saddula Bathukamma, festive thali for more bathukamma recipes and information about the festival.

 - 1 cup Chana Dal